DjoserGenomics/djosergenomics.github.io/_posts/2025-08-06-Scroll-2-Hesy-Ras-Diagnostics.md

   <p style="font-size: 0.8em; color: gray;"><a href="https://commons.wikimedia.org/wiki/File:Hesy-Ra_CG1426.jpg" target="_blank">Hesy-Ra - © Wikimedia Commons / James Edward Quibell</a></p>
 </div>

 **Hesy-Ra** served during the reign of **King Djoser** and held titles such as **Chief of Dentists and Physicians**.
-But most importantly for us, he was **a revered scribe** — a role closely tied to record keeping, precision, and early scientific observation.
+But most importantly for us, he was **a revered scribe**, a role closely tied to record keeping, precision, and early scientific observation.

 <div style="text-align: center;">
   <img src="/assets/images/posts/Scroll-2-Hesy-Ras-Diagnostics/Hesy-Ra wooden Tablets.jpg" alt="Hesy-Ra wooden Tablets" width="700"/>
   <p style="font-size: 0.8em; color: gray;"><a href="https://commons.wikimedia.org/wiki/File:Musee_de_Boulaq_-_Tablets_(1881)_-_front_-_TIMEA.jpg" target="_blank">Hesy-Ra's Wooden Tablets - © Wikimedia Commons / Musee de Boulaq via TIMEA - CC BY 2.5</a></p>
 </div>

 His tomb, found in **Saqqara**, contains some of the **earliest examples of wood panel art** and inscriptions.
-These are not just decorations — they’re some of the first recorded efforts to preserve knowledge across time.
+These are not just decorations, they’re some of the first recorded efforts to preserve knowledge across time.

-Much like quality control in bioinformatics ensures the fidelity of our data before deeper analysis, Hesy-Ra’s work emphasized **clarity, documentation, and order** — the foundation of all future understanding.
+Much like quality control in bioinformatics ensures the fidelity of our data before deeper analysis, Hesy-Ra’s work emphasized **clarity, documentation, and order**, the foundation of all future understanding.

 ---